 The chest exhibited several condition issues which threatened its viability: water damage, dry rotten leg bottoms, rotting bottom panel, and a splitting top with warping guides and breaking hinges.
 Also, the chest had been retrofit with upholstered panels during the early twentieth century; these had turned to mildew and needed replacement.

 Traditional woodworking techniques using hand tools were employed; materials introduced were in keeping with the history of the chest.
 Any “modern” materials (gap-filling PVA, bulking wood infill product ®Araldite) were museum-approved.

 The chest was made for Chinese export trade to American during the Theodore Roosevelt administration.

 - The chest was thoroughly cleaned of decades of Pledge (a popular silicon based polish, NOT a wax), the use of which is not uncommon.

 - The hinge supports were repaired.

 - The entire chest was waxed and rubbed to patina.

-Above, before treatment, left, and after treatment, both images right.
+Above, before treatment, left, and after treatment, right.

-Below, before treatment, left, and after treatment, both images right.
+Below, interior before treatment, left, and after treatment, both images right.